Fort Amsterdam (Sint Maarten): History

 At the end of the war the partition agreement and Treaty of Westphalia was signed by the Dutch Republic Spain and France in 1648.
 The island, and therefore the Fort, briefly changed hands many times between the Dutch Republic, England and France during the colonial era but has been primarily Dutch for most of its history.

 Today, the fort is small, and in a decaying state of repair, but still worth visiting and commands a great view of the harbor.
-There are several rusting 19th century cannon in place, and several informational maps and signs illustrating the development of the fort and its history.
+There are several rusting 19th century cannons in place, and several informational maps and signs illustrating the development of the fort and its history.

 Important Bird Area

 The fort is on a peninsula about 2.5 km long and is a registered historical site, consisting of several ruins.
 There is a breeding colony of brown pelicans, of up to 60 nests, on the west side of the point, on a slope below the fort.
 The 278 ha site has been identified as an Important Bird Area by BirdLife International.
 The vegetation is characterized by thorny scrubland of Acacia macracantha and A. tortuosa, reaching over 2 m in height.